-Step 2: Submit the form to the ADA Officer, Dr. Francis Kimmitt, the Assistant Vice President of Academics.
+Step 2: Submit the form to the ADA Officer, Dr. Adina Scruggs, the Associate Vice President of Academics.
 The student has 30 days to submit the form from the date of the perceived violation.
 Alternative means of reporting (like personal interviews) will be available upon request.

 Step 3: The ADA Officer and the ADA Compliance Committee will do an investigation.
 The ADA Coordinator would recuse herself/himself from the investigation and the determination discussion.